ubco-W2022T2-data301/project-group-group-44/final_report_group44.md

 ## Introduction

+Time and time again, we are reminded of the importance of representing underrepresented groups.
+In the case of media, representation is about creating a social environment where overrepresented groups need to be aware of the world's diversity.
+In the context of statistics, representation is about ensuring that decisions are made with everyone's needs in mind.
+Unfortunately but unsurprisingly, queer people are frequently left out of these decisions due to a lack of interest and desire to incorporate minorities' needs into these decision-making processes by said overrepresented groups.
+However, we have seen some progress on this front in recent years.

+In 2015, the media agency attempted to compile this data into the so-called Gaybourhoods data set, which geographically positions data concerning queer people in different neighbourhoods in 15 major US cities.
+Over the last semester, we have sought to use this data to answer real-world questions about queerness in the United States.
+Specifically, we sought to answer four principal research questions: Do queer communities concentrate in space?
+How do queer communities tend to vote in US elections?
+How are queer communities affected by taxes relative to the average US community?
+And finally, is the presence of gay bars in a given neighbourhood indicative of whether or not a pride parade runs through it?

 ## Exploratory Data Analysis
 A substantial portion of our exploratory data analysis involved trying to determine how best to represent our data on a two-dimensional plane.
 The two approaches we settled on involved using density (later topological) maps and scatter plots with respect to the geographical coordinates of each observation: